K4rakara/K4rakara/README.md

 ### What do I do?

-Right now, I'm working on a project called [libmfm](https://git.joinfirefish.org/firefish/libmfm).
-It's a library for parsing the flavor of markdown used by [Misskey](https://misskey-hub.net/) and [Firefish](https://joinfirefish.org/), which are both Activity-Pub powered microblogging platforms.
+Right now, I'm working on a project called [libmfm](https://codeberg.org/karakara/libmfm).
+It's a library for parsing the flavor of markdown used by [Misskey](https://misskey-hub.net), an Activity-Pub powered microblogging platform.
 Eventually the goal is to also provide rendering in addition to parsing.

-Additionally, I run my own instance of Firefish at [eepy.moe](https://eepy.moe), and self-host services for me and close friends on [insertdomain.name](https://insertdomain.name).
+Additionally, I run my own instance of Sharkey at [eepy.moe](https://eepy.moe), and self-host services for me and close friends on [insertdomain.name](https://insertdomain.name).

 ### My Skills